 The WMS automates processes within the warehouse to ensure there is proper oversight on goods from the moment they enter the warehouse (receiving) to the moment they leave the warehouse (shipping).
-The WMS manages tasks like pick path optimization, dock scheduling, and cross docking.
+The warehouse inventory software manages tasks like pick path optimization, dock scheduling, and cross docking.

-An ERP that includes a strong WMS makes apparel inventory management easy for omni-channel brands.
-When an order comes in, the warehouse management system processes it, and the inventory management system is subsequently updated.
+An ERP that includes a strong system makes apparel inventory management easy for omni-channel brands.
+When an order comes in, the order fulfillment system processes it, and the inventory system is subsequently updated.
 These systems typically rely on scannable barcodes, or even RFID tags.

 Small- to mid-sized retailers should consider the ROI of an integrated system, even on a smaller scale.
-For instance, an inventory management system with point-of-sale (POS) integration is an excellent way for retailers to keep their inventory accurate.
+For instance, a system with point-of-sale (POS) integration is an excellent way for retailers to keep their inventory accurate.

-With POS integration, whenever a customer makes a purchase, the inventory management system is automatically updated, improving count accuracy.
-This also allows managers to cut down on the number of physical counts, since they have regularly updated numbers to reference.
+With POS integration, whenever a customer makes a purchase, the system is automatically updated, improving count accuracy.
+This also allows managers to cut down on the number of physical inventory counts, since they have regularly updated numbers to reference.